Home Uses

 Typically, the most commonly used salts for rust removal are table salt (sodium chloride) and Epsom salt (magnesium sulfate).

-• Table Salt – A common household item that can be used to remove rust from iron and steel surfaces.
+• Table Salt – Common table salt can be used to remove rust from iron and steel surfaces.
 When mixed with water to create a paste, it can be applied to the rust and allowed to sit for a few minutes before scrubbing and rinsing the surface.
 The salt reacts with the rust to break it down, allowing it to be easily removed from the metal surface.

-While both table salt and Epsom salt can effectively eradicate rust, their high corrosive properties may potentially cause more harm than assistance if used on certain metals such as aluminum or other non-ferrous types.
+While both table salt and Epsom salt can effectively eradicate rust, their high corrosive properties can cause more harm than assistance if used on certain metals such as aluminum or other non-ferrous types.

 What Can Be Added To Salt To Make It A More Effective Rust Remover?